 Private social gatherings with members outside a household are forbidden, such as parties in private homes or clubs.
 This poses an immediate risk to health and safety through transmission of COVID-19.
-Members may use the dispersal order and issue citations, if warranted.
+Such an event may be an emergency, and where feasible, Members may use the dispersal order and issue citations, if warranted.